MicrosoftDocs/power-automate-docs/articles/getting-started.md

 ## 6 - Ask a chatbot

 Get contextual help while building your flow using the Power Platform virtual agent.
-To learn more, go to [Get contextual help with flows from the Power Virtual Agents bot](contextual-help-bot.md).
+To learn more, go to [Get contextual help with flows from the Microsoft Copilot Studio bot](contextual-help-bot.md).